BACK TO INDEX

 New checkable criteria for persistence of chemical reaction networks are proposed, which extend and complement existing ones.
 The new results allow the consideration of reaction rates which are time-varying, thus incorporating the effects of external signals, and also relax the assumption of existence of global conservation laws, thus allowing for inflows (production) and outflows (degradation).
 For time-invariant networks parameter-dependent conditions for persistence of certain classes of networks are provided.
 As an illustration, two networks arising in the systems biology literature are analyzed, namely a hypoxia and an apoptosis network.

 2. D. Angeli, P. de Leenheer, and E.D.
 Sontag.
 Graph-theoretic characterizations of monotonicity of chemical networks in reaction coordinates.
 J. Mathematical Biology, 61:581-616, 2010.
-[PDF] Keyword(s): MAPK cascades, biochemical networks, fluxes, monotone systems, reaction cordinates, Petri nets, persistence, futile cycles.
+[PDF] Keyword(s): MAPK cascades, reaction networks, fluxes, monotone systems, reaction cordinates, Petri nets, persistence, futile cycles.

 Abstract: